Genndoso/Reconstruction-of-fine-grid-CFD-solution-from-a-coarse-grid-one/README.md

 Autoencoder | 0.047 | 0.073|  - |

 # Reproducibility
 PYNBs are run straightforwardly, once data is supplied.
 We do not link said data because it is excessively large and therefore has problems being transmitted.
-We do, however, supply the weights (prikrepi vesa). gen-4-anal.py is the file needed to perform NIRB and SINDy computations.
+We do, however, supply the weights. gen-4-anal.py is the file needed to perform NIRB and SINDy computations.
 It is uploaded in its NIRB configuration and needs to only be run (provided a great amount of RAM is present; the demands can exceed 30-40 GB).
 To change it into SINDy configuration, one needs to specify a function library, import STSL_SINDy from SINDy_func.py and run with desired parameters.
 Even greater demands of RAM are exercised; be warned that the solution is not computed quickly.